Barbaras Timeline

 1877 Joseph Schlitz Brewing Co.
 David Barbaras brewer

-• David moves north to be near Schlitz.
+• Moves north to be near Schlitz where he now works.
 He presumably kept in touch with Caroline.

 1047 Market St.